zukudm/nolus/README.md

 # How to install the Nolus-networks node

-This manual describes how to install the Starknet node on your Linux box using a predefined Ansible script
+This manual describes how to install the Nolus-networks node on your Linux box using a predefined Ansible script

 # Install Nolus-networks node on Linux